Michael Hussey: Personal life

 Hussey was born at Mount Lawley, a suburb of Perth.
 He attended Whitford Catholic Primary School in his early years and later Prendiville Catholic College in the northern suburbs of Perth.
 After finishing school he won a scholarship to the Australian Cricket Academy, where his contemporaries included Brett Lee and Jason Gillespie.

 His father is a former athletics coach and his younger brother, David, was also a professional cricketer who played for Victoria and Australia.
 Prior to his entry into first-class cricket, Hussey studied to become a science teacher.
 He is married and has four children.

 "Mr Cricket"

 Hussey has the nickname Mr Cricket, due to his encyclopaedic knowledge of his sport.
 He has repeatedly stated that he dislikes the nickname finding it "a bit embarrassing".

 Underneath the Southern Cross

 Underneath the Southern Cross is Hussey's autobiography.
 It was published on 1 October 2013 by Hardie Grant Books.

 Post-retirement

 After retiring from all levels of cricket Hussey worked as a batting consultant for Australia for the 2016 ICC World Twenty20.
 He was also a cricket commentator in the Indian Premier League (IPL) for the 2016 season.
+Hussey joined the Fox Sports commentary team from the 2018-19 cricket season.